ShurmiNaz/ShurmiNaz/README.md

 <p>

-An ambitious, enthusiastic web developer is competent in JavaScript, Node JS, Express JS.
-Pixel perfect Responsive design using HTML, CSS, JavaScript with the help of its libraries like REACT JS, Bootstrap or Tailwind, or Material UI.
-For server-side Firebase, Node JS, Express JS, and Mongo DB for the database.
+I am  passionate about making error free websites with 100% accuracy and client satisfaction.
+I have a passion for learning and sharing my learnings with all.
+I love to solve real time problems.I always committed of quality service and maintain excellent communication with my clients.
+I am comfortable of working with nodejs,ReactJS, JavaScript, Bootstrap, CSS, and HTML.

 </p>

 <!-- Issues -->

   <p>
-- 📫 How to reach me: nazrul2517@gmail.com
+- 📫 How to reach me: sharminjahansurmee18@gmail.com
   <br/>
 - ⚡ Fun fact: The first computer bug was actually a bug(Moth).
  </p>